 Which set of steps should the Database Specialist take to most efficiently find the problematic PostgreSQL query?

-Create an Amazon CloudWatch dashboard to show the number of connections, CPU usage, and disk space consumption.
+A. Create an Amazon CloudWatch dashboard to show the number of connections, CPU usage, and disk space consumption.
 Watch these dashboards during the next slow period.

 B. Launch an Amazon EC2 instance, and install and configure an open-source PostgreSQL monitoring tool that will run reports based on the output error logs.